This is about curriculum. Arguably, the most important curriculum there is to the future of a human and his/her society.

 I’m resourceful, but over those ten years, I ran out of answers.

-By the mid-1990s, clearly understanding the logos necessary to academic thinking, I began to teach that, effectively, “critical thinking is the identifying and explaining the relationship of something smaller to something bigger,” labeling the model “As to Bs.”
+By the mid-1990s, more clearly understanding the logos necessary to academic thinking, I began to teach that, effectively, “critical thinking is the identifying and explaining the relationship of something smaller to something bigger — or vice-versa,” labeling the model “As to Bs.”

 I chose the term As to Bs thinking that, of course, nothing implies simple as does the learning of one’s ABCs.
 (Nonetheless, the term As to Bs can be replaced by just about any two suitable terms, e.g., engine parts to the car, hair to the head [or not!], etc. — whatever two terms the local community privileges.)
 As to Bs is about simplifying the critical thinking process, not using new and complex terminology.